WeblateOrg/weblate/docs/admin/quick.rst

       git clone https://github.com/WeblateOrg/weblate.git

    Alternatively you can use released archives.
 You can download them from our website <https://weblate.org/>.
-Those donwloads are cryptographically signed, please see :ref:`verify`.
+Those downloads are cryptographically signed, please see :ref:`verify`.

    .. note::